What Not To Write About In A College Application Essay

 AN ODE TO PRIVILEGE

-While many students who grew up with a privileged life likely appreciate that fact, discussing why they are thankful for it isn’t ideal for a college essay.
+While many students who grew up privileged likely appreciate that fact, discussing why they are thankful for it isn’t ideal for a college essay.
 The likelihood that the essay topic will resonate with the admissions committee may be pretty low, and there’s even a chance some will resent what they perceive as a cushier upbringing.

 IMMIGRATING TO ANOTHER COUNTRY